Beta particle: β^{+} decay (positron emission)

 Beta-plus decay can only happen inside nuclei when the absolute value of the binding energy of the daughter nucleus is greater than that of the parent nucleus, i.e., the daughter nucleus is a lower-energy state.

 Beta decay schemes

 Caesium-137 decay scheme, showing it initially undergoes beta decay.
-The 661 keV gamma peak associated with ^{137}Cs is actually emitted by the daughter radionuclide.
+The 661 keV gamma peak associated with ^{137}Cs is actually emitted by the daughter radionucide.

 The accompanying decay scheme diagram shows the beta decay of caesium-137. ^{137}Cs is noted for a characteristic gamma peak at 661 keV, but this is actually emitted by the daughter radionuclide ^{137m}Ba.
 The diagram shows the type and energy of the emitted radiation, its relative abundance, and the daughter nuclides after decay.

 Phosphorus-32 is a beta emitter widely used in medicine.
 It has a short half-life of 14.29 days and decays into sulfur-32 by beta decay as shown in this nuclear equation: